Edit

 ColdFusion Version Security

-If you are running Adobe ColdFusion versions prior to 10+ (e.g. v7, v8, v9, etc.), or any version of Railo, then you are currently at high risk of being attacked and should consider upgrading your version of Adobe to the latest version, or if you are using Railo to migrate to Railo's replacement server - Lucee.
+If you are running Adobe ColdFusion versions prior to 2021 (e.g. CF2018, 2016, 11, 10, etc.), or any version of Railo, then you are currently at high risk of being attacked and should consider upgrading your version of Adobe to the latest version, or if you are using Railo to migrate to Lucee.

 It is also important to note that Adobe, and Lucee, regularly release security patches for those application servers and you should regularly ensure that your server is on the latest security point release to avoid being the target of potential hackers.
 Likewise, much of the underlying infrastructure of these application servers, including Java, Tomcat, Apache, nginx, etc. also have security releases and it is important to keep these underlying services up to date with the latest security point release.